 In 1994 chef-owner Greg Higgins opened the doors to one of Portland's groundbreaking restaurants.
 These days, Higgins feels more...

 cnr SW 5th Ave & SW Main St · interesting places nearby

 Portland Building information

 This controversial 15-story building (1982) was designed by Michael Graves and catapulted the postmodern architect to celebrity status.
-However, the people working inside the blocky, pastel-colored edifice have had to deal with tiny windows, cramped spaces and general user-unfriendliness.
+The people working inside the blocky, pastel-colored edifice, however, have had to deal with tiny windows, cramped spaces and general user-unfriendliness.
 The building suffered from major design flaws that later proved very costly to fix – not a great start for what was considered to be the world's first major postmodern structure.
-At least it's been made somewhat green: an eco roof was installed in 2006.
+At least it's been made somewhat green: an eco-roof was installed in 2006.